Verizon to offer free subscription of Disney+ for some customers

-(Reuters) - Verizon Communications Inc (VZ.N) said on Tuesday it will offer unlimited wireless and broadband customers a free one-year subscription to Walt Disney Co’s (DIS.N) soon-to-be-launched streaming service Disney+.
+Oct 22 (Reuters) - Verizon Communications Inc said on Tuesday it will offer unlimited wireless and broadband customers a free one-year subscription to Walt Disney Co’s soon-to-be-launched streaming service Disney+.

 The company said all its new and existing unlimited wireless customers as well as its Fios and 5G Home internet customers will be eligible.